adrclavijo/NewAccountDemo/README.md

 Multiple currencies are admitted, but in order to transfer money both accounts have to share the same currency.

+Rest routes are stored in a own class, so they are easier to read and also easier to build JUnit tests for controllers

 Unit testing built with JUnit 4.